rpotor/LeeroyHillCatsPowerRevived/01READMEeng.txt

 VERSION HISTORY

+v6.0 - 20 October 2020
+- The addon is hopefully ready for Shadowlands pre-patch.
+Fingers crossed that everything still works.
+- The addon now includes the committee meeting effect (bizottsagi) in memory of the guild garden party of 2019.

 v5.4 - 24 February 2017
 - The addon now includes the batman, chopper, cookie, dontetlen, illusion, leviosa, niceday, notright, nyugodjanak and rightround sound effects
 - The addon now includes the squish sound effect (feature requested by Attreus)